Shaped tarps get boring after a time. Most are pre-cut with a specific shape in mind and they can only be pitched that way.

 To get started, download a copy of David Macpherson’s free PDF that describes different tarp pitches.
 Be forewarned.
 While Macpherson lists many tarp shapes, some of them are mathematical curiosities, not practical tarp pitches.
 You need to try them at home before you count on them in the field.

 I’d also recommend that you get a square tarp with straight edges to start practicing with.
-An 8 x 8 foot sized tarp is good.
+An 8.5 x 8.5 foot or 9 x 9 foot sized tarp is good.
 Make sure that it has symmetrical tie-outs on all 4 corners and half way between the corners on the sides.
-That makes 8 ties outs total.
+A center tie-out on the ridgeline is also very helpful.
+That makes a minimum of 9 ties outs total.

 Finally, get 12 tent stakes, preferably with shepards’ hooks and easy to untie guy line, like 550 paracord.
 Unlike a shaped tarp, you will guy out each shape from scratch, and not keep any guy lines on the tarp permanently.
 I use 2 knots for all of my pitches: a double figure eight on the side of the tarp, and an adjustable taut line hitch at the stake.